-The maximum number of individuals of a species that a given environment can support over the long term the interconnected challenges of mitigating and adapting to climate change; sustaining our nation's lands, waters and other natural resources as well as our economic competitiveness; achieving energy independence and security; creating more livable communities; and transitioning to a green economy.

-Successful Models for Teaching Environmental Literacy

-Successful models of schools committed to environmental literacy are leading the way.
+Environmental Literacy Successful models of schools committed to environmental literacy are leading the way.
 They share a set of embedded values in common that drive all school activity toward helping students become true citizens of the 21st century.
+The best of these model schools employ a comprehensive "whole school" approach, seeking to both produce environmentally literate gradthe interconnected challenges of mitigating and adapting to climate change; sustaining our nation's lands, waters and other natural resources as well as our economic competitiveness; achieving energy independence and security; creating more livable communities; and transitioning to a green economy.

+Successful Models for Teaching

-The best of these model schools employ a comprehensive "whole school" approach, seeking to both produce environmentally literate graduates as well as to eliminate their negative environmental impact, while using their own built and natural environment as a learning laboratory and a model of best practice for their host communities.
+uates as well as to eliminate their negative environmental impact, while using their own built and natural environment as a learning laboratory and a model of best practice for their host communities.